 Mulch around plants to keep weeds down, and to retain soil moisture.

-If your space, hight or width, is limited, trim back plants from time to
+If your space, height, or width, is limited, trim back plants from time to time.

 Young, tender leaves have the best taste and texture.